-Continuing along the trail, a pedestrian crossing guides you over State Route 37 at the former Granville Railroad Station, which now houses a realtor's office.
-If you're looking for a break, stop at Wildwood Park near mile 3.5, with open fields and an incredible, wooden castle-shaped play area.
-Continuing north, you shortly arrive at the ruins of Clemons Railroad Station.
-There are several bridges spanning small creeks between here and Alexandria, about 2 miles northwest.
+If you remain on the trail, a pedestrian crossing guides you over OH 661 at the former Granville railroad station, which now houses a real estate agent’s office.
+Stop for a break at Wildwood Park, which features open fields and an incredible, wooden castle-shaped play area.
+Later, arrive at the ruins of Clemons Station.
+Several bridges span small creeks between here and Alexandria, about 2 miles northwest.

-To reach the Jersey Street trailhead in Johnstown from I-270 on the northeast side of Columbus, take State Route 161 east for 6 miles to US 62 (Johnstown-Utica Road) then turn left and head north for almost 8 miles.
-Turn right onto State Route 37 for 0.33 mile and take a left onto Jersey Street.
-Jersey Street dead-ends in the trailhead parking lot after 0.25 mile.
+To reach the Jersey St. trailhead in Johnstown: From I-270 on the northeast side of Columbus, take Exit 33 toward Easton.
+Keep left to continue to Exit 30 for OH 161.
+Once on OH 161, go 4.5 miles east to US 62/Johnstown Road.
+Turn left here and head northeast 7.9 miles.
+Turn right onto OH 37, and go 0.3 mile.
+Take a left onto Jersey St. Jersey St. dead-ends at the trailhead parking lot in 0.25 mile.

 This is a very straight trail with a deceiving incline heading north.
 The bad part is on a road bike it will beat you up.
 Lots of roots, potholes and grade variances